-Donner made a huge splash at the 2022 NAMM, and introduced some unexpected models and demonstrated their commitment to moving from little known budget brand, to being a serious player in the affordable instruments sector.
+Donner made a huge splash at the 2022 NAMM, introducing some unexpected models and demonstrating their commitment to moving from a little-known budget brand to a serious player in the affordable instruments sector.

 One such product announcement was the Donner Hush-I, a “Silent” guitar designed with portability in mind.
-This was one of the more unusual guitars we’ve ever had on the test bench, and in all honesty, we didn’t think it would be a particularly great player when we saw it online for the first time – but how wrong we were!
+This was one of the more unusual guitars we’ve ever had on the test bench.
+In all honesty, we didn’t think it would be a particularly great player when we saw it online for the first time – but how wrong we were!

-In this KillerGuitarRigs Review, we’ll be sharing our thoughts on the Hush Silent Guitar having spent a couple of weeks getting to know it.
-Donner sent us a Hush-I for review purposes, but as always all thoughts and opinions are our own.
+In this KillerGuitarRigs Review, we’ll be sharing our thoughts on the Hush-I Silent Guitar after spending a couple of weeks getting to know it.
+Donner sent us a Hush-I for review purposes, but as always, all thoughts and opinions are our own.

 Who Is This For?

-The Donner Hush-I is a highly compact travel guitar, and is ideal for players on the move.
-Its unusual shape and the fact that it technically needs to be put together at home really make it more of an intermediate and above kind of guitar, as the ergonomics won’t lend themselves well to a newer player.
+The Donner Hush-I is a highly compact travel guitar, ideal for players on the move.
+Its unusual shape and the fact that it technically needs to be assembled at home really makes it more of an intermediate-and-above kind of guitar, as the ergonomics won’t lend themselves well to a newer player.

-Its built in amplifier and practically silent performance also makes it a great option for players who want acoustic tones, but who also want to be able to practice without disturbing anybody else.
+Its built-in amplifier and practically silent performance also makes it a great option for players who want acoustic tones, but who also want to be able to practice without disturbing anyone.

 Appearance / Features / Controls

-The Donner Hush looks a lot like a kayak paddle thanks to its headless design and oar shaped body.
-It’s not until you take the metal rails out of the bag and bolt them in that it really looks like a guitar.
+The Donner Hush-I looks a lot like a kayak paddle, thanks to its headless design and oar-shaped body.
+It’s not until you take the metal rails out of the bag and bolt them in that it starts to look like a guitar.

-As for hardware, it had open gear tuners, which technically require an allen wrench to operate.
-The keys had a knurled finish, so if you’ve got the finger strength, you can probably make adjustments without the allen wrench, but we don’t think we’d recommend it.
+As for hardware, it had open-gear tuners which technically require an Allen wrench to operate.
+The keys had a knurled finish, so if you’ve got the finger strength, you can probably make adjustments without the Allen wrench, but we wouldn’t recommend it.

-To get it out there, we thought that this guitar took a lot of getting used to.
+We thought this guitar took a lot of getting used to.
 We’ve not seen or played anything quite like it, and we know it’s not going to be for everybody.

 Tonally, it sounded much like you’d expect any acoustic electric guitar to.
-When played with the on board amplifier and the bundled headphones (which were of excellent quality), it sounded full, and actually very bright.
-You’d never mistake it for a pre war Martin, but for the average user, the sound quality was great.
+When played with the onboard amplifier and the bundled headphones (which were excellent quality), it sounded full and actually very bright.
+You’d never mistake it for a pre-war Martin, but for the average user, the sound quality was great.

 It was extremely focused through the mid range and had a lot of shimmer at the top.
-THe on board preamp had a 2 band EQ for sound shaping, too, so we were able to give it a bit of bottom end punch, too.
+The onboard preamp had a 2-band EQ for sound shaping, too.
+So we were able to give it a bit of bottom-end punch as well.

 Final Thoughts on the Donner Hush-I

 Overall, the Donner Hush-I was an extremely interesting guitar.
-We found ourselves genuinely impressed by the fit and finish, and loved that everything came neatly packed in a custom fit case.
-It’s made a case for itself as a real contender in the travel guitar market, and really furthers the case for Donner to be taken seriously in the industry.
+We found ourselves genuinely impressed by the fit and finish, and loved that everything came neatly packed in a custom-fit case.
+It’s made an argument for itself as a real contender in the travel-guitar market and really furthers the case for Donner to be taken seriously in the industry.

-We loved the tones from this guitar, and besides a couple of minor gripes like the need for an allen key for practically everything, it really is a great option for anybody looking for a quality travel guitar.
+We loved the tones from this guitar.
+Aside from a couple of minor gripes like the need for an Allen key for practically everything, it really is a great option for anybody looking for a quality travel guitar.